ram110599/Smart-Attendance-Manager/sam-express/readme.txt

-We are using node.js as well as epress framework.
+We are using node.js in combination with express framework.

 ============